Sunbird-Ed/sunbird-perf-tests/README.md

-### 9. Learner service APIs being invoked Without KONG
+### 9. Learner Service APIs being invoked on Port 9000 - Variying the replica count

-   * These were captured before optimizations were applied to the individual APIs.
+* These were captured before *optimizations* were applied to the individual APIs.
+* This run did not go through the regular flow which includes proxy and kong
+* These APIs were invoked directly against learner service on port 9000
 * Each API is tested with 20,000 hashing
-   * Each API was invoked with out kong
-   * All times are in millisecond

 | _                          | 4 (2+2) containers  | _          | _              | _    |  6 (3+3) containers  | _          | _              | _    | 8(4+4) containers  | _          | _              | _    |
 |----------------------------|---------------------|------------|----------------|------|----------------------|------------|----------------|------|--------------------|------------|----------------|------|